The Link Between CBD and Sleep

 We did some research and got a little nerdy, but bear with us.
-If you're interested in getting a better nights sleep, then understanding how CBD affects certain hormones is important to getting the most out of this amazing resource.
+If you’re interested in getting a better night’s sleep, then understanding how CBD affects certain hormones is important to get the most out of this amazing resource.

 Cannabis has been known to have both recreational and medicinal use among users.
 The two main active ingredients in cannabis are tetrahydrocannabinol (THC) and cannabidiol (CBD) have different effects on the brain with each having different effects.

 Unlike THC, CBD does not cause the user to feel high.
 There has been more research into CBD in the last couple of years because of its recent rise in popularity.
 Some research indicated that CBD has the potential to act as a sleeping aid.